alfredfrancis/rag-expiriments/README.md

 - Query API endpoint for asking questions about your documents
 - Background document processing
 - PostgreSQL vector storage for efficient semantic search
+- Caching for LLM calls and document embeddings
 - Docker containerization for easy deployment

 ## Prerequisites